All events

 - 1:30 PM2hTLS-Ed Tech Faculty Drop-in SupportJoin the Zoom Meeting: https://uri-edu.zoom.us/j/93699881336?pwd=uVf6CxlFCE1h7ELsHdfYU79XwF5qce.1 Join instructions https://uri-edu.zoom.us/meetings/93699881336/invitations?signature=rJaFoEVb2za3b5_f3qi9SLDbD3JWSwpt013eMFGcjXo

 - 1:30 PM3hBagel BreakSwing by Hillel on Wednesday Oct.
-8 to grab a bagel and hang out with your friends in the sukkah!
-Click here to register.WHERE: Hillel, 6 Quarry Rd (opposite Barlow Hall)WHEN: Wednesday, Oct 8, Anytime between 1:30-4:30 pmMENU: Bagels, Lox, Cream Cheese, Coffee, and more!
+29 to grab a bagel and hang out with your friends!Drop in whenever you can!
+Click here to register!
+Feel free to come and go as it works for you :)MENU: Bagels, Lox, Cream Cheese, Coffee, and Halloween Candy!
 Visit URInvolved for complete event details.

 - 4:00 PM1h 30mRCF Coffee & ScriptureCoffee & Scripture is Rhody Christian Fellowship's weekly in-depth Bible study.
 We discuss God, the Bible, and how it applies to our lives.
 We don't dodge the difficult parts of the Bible; we seek to understand them.
 Your questions are encouraged!
 Any students (regardless of your religious background or affiliation) are welcome to join us.
 If you don't have a Bible, we can provide you with one.
 Plus, we'll have free coffee!Note: We also have another time available if you can't make the 4:00 study.
 The 7:30 pm Coffee & Scripture meets in the Memorial Union downstairs (near the sushi place).
 Both Bible studies are the same, so pick the time that works best for your schedule and come join us!Visit URInvolved for complete event details.